 Sustainable Community Planning Development

 The central research goal of this project is to examine the concept of resiliency within the context of resource-based communities to address the often problematic relationship(s) between resource reliance, community well-being, and adaptive capacity.
 The research objectives are: 1.
-Theoretical: to investigate how a resource-based community that has been experiencing rapid growth (or decline) is able to adapt, prepare for, and become resilient to change (e.g. decreasing oil prices).
+Theoretical: to investigate how a resource-based community that has been experiencing rapid growth (or decline) can adapt, prepare for, and become resilient to change (e.g. decreasing oil prices).
 2. Practical: to work with resource-based communities and develop an appropriate interview guide to conduct semi-structured qualitative interviews to understand areas of resident concern to inform municipal policy to help ensure the long-term resiliency of the community.
-3. Empirical: to gain experience and understanding of resource-based communities in order to develop an "online toolbox" of advice, experiences, and stories as a resource that is publicly and freely accessible to enable resource-based communities to improve their own resiliency, and in turn, the overall resiliency of the economy.
+3. Empirical: to gain experience and understanding of resource-based communities to develop an "online toolbox" of advice, experiences, and stories as a resource that is publicly and freely accessible to enable resource-based communities to improve their own resiliency and, in turn, the overall resiliency of the economy.

 Future Energy Systems: Measuring the Costs and Benefits of Energy Transitions

-Alberta Land Institute: Land use tools as part of long term strategy for local development: possibilities for contextual learning.
+Alberta Land Institute: Land use tools as part of the long-term strategy for local development: possibilities for contextual learning.

-The overarching problem addressed is that which many municipalities in AB and beyond face; they are not well equipped to improve their own sustainability, their own long-term development.
+The overarching problem addressed is that which many municipalities in AB and beyond face: they are not well equipped to improve their own sustainability and their own long-term development.
 They often lack the policy tools, expertise, reflexivity, powers, and resources to improve their own resilience.
 While many avenues of thinking and action are open to tackle this problem, we focus on the potential of land use tools, as in tools to coordinate land use and organization in the community, to improve the long-term development potential.
-Land use tools are per definition institutions, and we distinguish, following various strands of institutional theory plans, laws and policies as formal institutions, besides informal institutions, always present in community governance.
-The problem we then observe is that often, land use tools are not present in community governance or exist but barely function.
+Land use tools are, per definition, institutions, and we distinguish, following various strands of institutional theory plans, laws and policies as formal institutions, besides informal institutions, always present in community governance.
+The problem we then observe is that land use tools are often not present in community governance or exist but barely function.
 On the other hand, the expectations of land use tools for community goals, such as more sustainable development, are too high.
-In other words, the potential of land use tools for sustainable development is not well circumscribed.
-The primary question we ask then is: how can a realistic role for land use tools towards sustainable development be articulated?
+In other words, the potential of land-use tools for sustainable development is not well-circumscribed.
+The primary question we ask is how can a realistic role for land use tools towards sustainable development be articulated.